 As a rule, taxpayers may dispute any tax assessment or tax authority decision before a judicial court.
 Such tax disputes may take several years until a definitive decision is taken.
-It is also possible for taxpayers to dispute tax assessments and tax authority decisions before arbitral courts, allowing taxpayers to get a definitive tax decision in a 6-8 months period.
+Taxpayers may also dispute tax assessments and tax authority decisions before arbitration courts, allowing taxpayers to get a definitive tax decision in up to one year (the current average is four and a half months).
+The possibility to appeal against the decision outcome of a tax arbitration procedure is very limited.